dan-fritchman/Thesis/content.md

 Second, for all but quite small circuits, the ILP-based placement strategy used by ALIGN can be pretty slow.
 This time feels particularly poorly-spent on circuits for which the designer has a reasonably placement in mind.
 Attempts at making use of an alternate analytical placer proved unsuccessful.
 Such a strategy, which more closely mirrors common tactics used by digital PnR, would seem more amenable to larger analog circuits than ILP.

+### Elaboration

+ALIGN performs PnR hierarchically.
+Parent circuits may instantiate sub-circuits which are themselves outputs of the same PnR process.
+These child circuits require the same set of PnR constraints and guidance as any other, including their parents.

+AlignHdl21 produces this hierarchical input via two of Hdl21's "pro-mode" features: custom elaboration, and `Properties`.

 ```python